Revealing Physical-World Semantic Vulnerabilities: Universal Adversarial Patch for Infrared Vision-Language Models: Method

 \subsection{Optimization Procedure}

-Evaluating a candidate patch involves soft rendering, regional pasting, EOT+TPS transformation, and IR-VLM forward inference, making the objective function non-differentiable with respect to $\theta$.
-Meanwhile, CGM restricts the parameter space to a low-dimensional structured form where each evaluation is expensive and noisy.
+Evaluating a candidate patch involves soft rendering, TPS patch warping, regional pasting, EOT capture sampling, and IR-VLM forward inference, making the objective function non-differentiable with respect to $\theta$.
+Meanwhile, the UCGP parameterization restricts the parameter space to a low-dimensional structured form where each evaluation is expensive and noisy.
 Given these problem characteristics, we adopt MetaDE\cite{chen2026metade} for derivative-free search to balance exploration with stable convergence under a limited query budget.

+In our setting, the fitness function approximates the robust objective over the current evaluation subset and sampled physical transformations: